carpentries/amy/docs/procedures.md

         $ git checkout main
         $ git pull origin main

-4. Create a release branch `release/vX.Y.Z` from `develop`.
-Major/minor release branches should be based on the `HEAD` of `develop`, but bugfix releases may be based on older commits to avoid including features intended for the next major/minor release.
+4. Create a release branch `release/vX.Y.Z`.
+Major/minor release branches should be based on the `HEAD` of `develop`, but bugfix releases may be based on older commits, such as the previous release branch or `main`, to avoid including features intended for the next major/minor release.
+For more details on managing branches, see https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow.

 5. *Bugfix releases only:* Cherry-pick commits from `develop` to `release/vX.Y.Z` as required to fix bugs.
 Skip any commits that add new features.